Blackpool weather forecast: Heavy rain hits Blackpool but this is when it will stop

 What will the weather be like tomorrow in Blackpool?

+Tomorrow will see temperatures plummet, with a daytime temperature of 5C and an overnight temperature of -1C.

-Tomorrow will see cloud throughout most the day, with a maximum temperature of 9C.
-Thursday will see temperatures cool considerably, with a minimum temperature of 0C.
+Friday to Sunday will see a maximum temperature of 4C, with a minimum temperature of 1C.

 What is the long-term forecast for Blackpool?